KenHV/kenhv.com/_posts/2024-08-28-securing-a-linux-server.md

   date_modified: 2024-09-10
 ---

-This post goes over the following: adding a non-root user, securing SSH, setting up a firewall (UFW), blocking known bad IPs with a script, hardening Nginx reverse-proxy configs, implementing Nginx Proxy Manager's "block common exploits" functionality, setting up Fail2Ban, implementing LinuxServer's SWAG's Fail2Ban jails, and implementing CIS benchmarks.
+This post goes over the following: adding a non-root user, setting up system users, securing SSH, setting up a firewall (UFW), blocking known bad IPs with a script, hardening Nginx reverse-proxy configs, implementing Nginx Proxy Manager's "block common exploits" functionality, setting up Fail2Ban, implementing LinuxServer's SWAG's Fail2Ban jails, and implementing CIS benchmarks.
 Additional instructions for Cloudflare proxy are provided as well.

 ## Non-Root User

 If you're using a VPS, the default user will be `root`.
-The principle of least privilege is a security concept where everything only has access to what it needs.
+The principle of least privilege is a security concept where each entity only has access to what it needs.
 To abide by this concept, we need to set up a non-root user.

 To add a new non-root user, run the following command as `root`: